Turkish opposition promises more democracy if it wins elections - ExBulletin

 Turkish opposition promises more democracy if it wins elections

-ANKARA, Turkey (AP) A coalition of six Turkish opposition parties working to end two decades of President Recep Tayyip Erdogan’s rule on Monday reaffirmed their commitment to a return to parliamentary democracy if their alliance wins the elections which will probably be held on May 14. .
+A coalition of Turkey’s six opposition parties striving to end two decades of President Recep Tayyip Erdogan’s rule on Monday reaffirmed their commitment to a return to parliamentary democracy if their alliance wins the elections that are likely to be held May 14.

 At a ceremony in Ankara, the six parties presented their 240-page common program for the country’s post-election future, but did not name a common candidate to stand against Erdogan.